juji/hadist/README.md

 - the build command works on Mac, probably also work on bash (i haven't check)
 - pull requests are welcome for modifications that benefits all
-- a fork is recommended for those who want to modify the source for personal/organizational needs (like adding a brand)
+- a fork is recommended for those who want to modify the source for personal/organizational needs: like adding a brand, or using your own domain